yetanothernoob/Balance-Bot/README.md

 IN4 - PWM 7
 ENB - PWM 6

-For more details refer to the presentation.
+For more details refer to the attached pdf.